MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-install.md

 ## Account and domain requirements

 When you install VMM you need to configure the VMM service to use either the Local System account or a domain account or a Group Managed Service Account (gMSA).

+>[!NOTE]
+> The service account should have *Allow log on locally* and *Allow log on through Remote Desktop Services* permissions on the VMM server.

 Ensure the following before you prepare an account: